TreySpin/RGB-LED-RAINBOW-FADE/README.md

-# RGB-LED-RAINBOW-FADE
+# Arduino LED Rainbow Fader

-A program for using an RGB LED to fade between rainbow colors
+This repo contains code for easy and simple testing of an Arduino and LED wiring circuit to ensure everything is working.